Let’s be honest, the school morning routine with young kids is the worst!

-You have to drag the kids out of bed and then hurtle around to get each and every one of you out of the door in time to make the school bell.
+You have to drag the kids out of bed and then hurtle around to get each and every one of you fed, dressed and out of the door in time to make the school bell.

 You tell the kids to get dressed but after 10 minutes you find one of your children will still be naked, running around the lounge, trying to put their pants on the dogs head.

 Someone ALWAYS loses one shoe.
 Another kid suddenly announces that it’s Dress up as a Superhero day today and you have an almighty panic trying to fashion a cape out of an old tablecloth and safety pins.
 And all before you’ve even managed to take more than a sip of the coffee you so desperately need to function.

 SO much stress to deal with so early in the morning with the clock ticking as you risk getting yet another glare and black mark from the school secretary for being late yet again.